top of page

 Baking dish filled with hot cross buns next to red and white napkin all on a grey background

 These buns are so delicious and not at all challenging to make.
-If you follow the steps below, you too can enjoy, what I honestly think are the best hot cross buns.
-They really take me back to my childhood when we would get them hot from the local bakers.
+If you follow the steps below, you too can enjoy what I honestly think are the best hot cross buns.
+They take me back to my childhood when we would get them hot from the local bakers.

 I use vinegar in this recipe as I feel that it helps to give a lighter bun.
-Enriched dough can sometimes be very heavy, not just because of the added fruit, and so the reaction of the vinegar with the yeast gives a better rise and an airier texture.
+Enriched dough can sometimes be very heavy, especially with the added fruit, so the reaction of the vinegar with the yeast gives a better rise and an airier texture.

 Enriched dough will also take longer to rise.
-How long will also depend on how warm your kitchen is; mine is quite cold, so I leave dough to rise in a room that is heated.
+How long will also depend on how warm your kitchen is; mine is rather cold, so I leave the dough to rise in a warmer part of the house.

-To glaze the buns, and I do recommend this step as it takes the buns to another level, I like to use marmalade.
+Glazing the buns (and I do recommend this step) takes the buns to another level.
+I like to use marmalade.
 It adds a shine, stickiness and a little sweetness.
-However, you can use honey or a sugar water glaze: for this, mix together 1 tbsp of sugar with 1 tbsp of hot water.
+However, you can use honey or a sugar syrup glaze: for this, mix together 1 tbsp of sugar with 1 tbsp of hot water.

 The Best Hot Cross Buns